-A Six-Part Video Series
+A Seven-Part Video Series

 You've done your due diligence (or have you, really?) and now it's time for you to put all the numbers together and make some sense of this potential income-property investment.
 Where to start?
 What to do?

 Watch this video series to see how it's done.

 You'll begin with a "back-of-the-envelope" approach, just to find out if this property holds out enough promise to merit spending your time before you spend your money.
 Then you'll proceed logically through a more detailed analysis of revenue, expenses, cash flows, taxes -- even partnership possibilities.
 You'll end up reshaping the deal on terms that would work for you.
 You'll also gain some insight into how to use the REIA software to evaluate a deal.